 28 April 2022

-The Learning Disabilities (Access to Services) Bill would require a formal review of how people with learning disabilities access healthcare and other services, and of how learning disability services are provided across government.
-It would also introduce a statutory code of practice on how public bodies must meet equality duties in matters relating to learning disabilities, and enable related reforms.
-Overall, the aim is to identify gaps and improve access and support for people with learning disabilities.
+The Learning Disabilities (Access to Services) Bill is a Lords proposal that would require reviews of how people with learning disabilities access healthcare and other services, and how learning disability services are provided across government.
+It also aims to create a formal code of practice for public bodies on the equality duties related to learning disabilities and to set out related reforms.

 Generated 21 February 2026